GuidesRecipesAPI ReferenceChangelog

 Troubleshooting

-Tables do not show up in Polytomic (Model picker, Destination picker, SQL Runner)
+Snowflake tables do not show up in Polytomic (model editor, destination list, Query Runner)

-The role the Polytomic user is using needs to have the following permissions:
+The Polytomic role that the user falls under needs to have the following permissions:

 • USAGE on the relevant schemas